aws-solutions-library-samples/guidance-for-sustainability-sourcing-assistant-for-sap-on-aws/README.md

 The use case utilizes a range of AWS services and SAP technologies.
 The numbers below are references to the diagram “High Level steps & architecture diagram”.
 1. Data Extraction: Amazon AppFlow connects to SAP OData Connector for near real-time data extraction.
 2. Data Storage: Amazon S3 stores extracted data in JSON format.
+The data is crawled using Glue crawler.
 3. User Interface: A chatbot assistant using AWS Amplify receives natural language inputs from users.
+Authentication happens through Amazon cognito.
 4. Processing: Bedrock Agent interprets user input, leveraging its chat history and underlying Foundation Model.
 5. Action Orchestration: Bedrock Agent is configured with Action Groups to manage processing steps.
 6. Data Querying: Lambda functions translate natural language to SQL queries for Athena database.